Contains spoilers for Line of Duty season five.

 Expect to also see more of Fleming and Arnott’s personal lives as they struggle with the balance between love, family and work.

-Line of Duty will return to BBC One early in 2021.
+Line of Duty will return to BBC One on 21 March at 9pm.

 Like this article?
 Sign up to our newsletter to get more articles like this delivered straight to your inbox.